bluz71/platters/README.md

   * #### Turbolinks clear cache
-    Turbolinks.clearCache() is invoked in all JavaScript responses, that being in *.js.erb view files, where data changes occur.
+    Turbolinks.clearCache() is invoked in all JavaScript responses, that being *.js.erb view files, where database changes occur.
 If not called then inconsistent page results may be observed when using the browser back button.